|HORST KIECHLE - PAPER TORSO - EXAMPLES/FEEDBACK

 Thank you to all who have sent me feedback and images.
 It is great to see how the project is spreading around the world and how more and more school classes are having a go at it.
-I am busy with other projects now, so will no longer post examples here but in a special album created on Flickr:
+I am busy with other projects now, so will no longer post examples here but on Instagram with the hash tag #papertorsobyothers

 |Makoto (October 2013):

 |Christoph (October 2013): ' Denn Tipp mit Organen zu beginnen habe ich natürlich direkt ignoriert weil ich unbedingt so einen Torso wollte.
 Es war deutlich mehr Arbeit als erwartet und auch deutlich komplizierter als "einfach Papierstücke zusammenkleben".
 Vor allem die von vielen Gefürchteten x y z Lagen bereiteten einiges an Kopfzerbrechen und Frust, erst ganz zum Schluss hatte ich verstanden, was das System dahinter war.

 Trotzdem hat es ohne größere Probleme geklappt, die Anleitung mit Bildern war sehr sehr hilfreich, ich habe einige Anmerkungen hinzugefügt wo es Zahlendreher gab, ich hoffe das hilft anderen.'